Better Instruction-Following Through Minimum Bayes Risk

-\textbf{Self-training} Self-training is a promising avenue for model improvement as it enables training without external labelled data. \cite{gulcehre2023reinforcedselftrainingrestlanguage} introduce an algorithm that iteratively generates samples from a policy and then updates the policy using offline RL. \cite{yuan2024selfrewardinglanguagemodels} train models to score their own outputs, and then use these scores to create preference datasets which they distil back into the model using DPO. \cite{huang2022largelanguagemodelsselfimprove} train models on their own highest-confidence outputs as determined by majority voting.
-Self-training on MBR-decoded outputs has also been explored for machine translation. \cite{finkelstein2024mbrqefinetuningtrainingtime} train models with SFT on their own MBR and quality estimation outputs for machine translation and demonstrate that this yields improvements over baseline models. \cite{wang2024dontthrowawaydata} use MBR to generate targets for sequence-level distillation, again for machine translation. \cite{yang2024directpreferenceoptimizationneural} are the first to use DPO to upweight the model's own MBR generations, allowing them to recover much of their original MBR performances on machine translation using only greedy decoding.
+\textbf{Self-training} Self-training is a promising avenue for model improvement as it enables training without labelled data. \cite{gulcehre2023reinforcedselftrainingrestlanguage} introduce an algorithm that generates samples from a policy and then updates the policy using offline RL. \cite{yuan2024selfrewardinglanguagemodels} train models to score their own outputs, and then use these scores to create preference datasets which for distillation. \cite{huang2022largelanguagemodelsselfimprove} train models on their own highest-confidence outputs as determined by majority voting.
+Self-training on MBR-decoded outputs has also been explored for machine translation. \cite{finkelstein2024mbrqefinetuningtrainingtime} train models with SFT on their own MBR and quality estimation outputs for machine translation and demonstrate that this yields improvements over baseline models. \cite{wang2024dontthrowawaydata} use MBR to generate targets for sequence-level distillation, again for machine translation. \cite{yang2024directpreferenceoptimizationneural} are the first to use DPO to upweight the model's own MBR generations, allowing them to recover much of their original MBR performances on translation using only greedy decoding.